 RFIDs operating in the frequency band 13.56 MHz shall meet the spectrum masks given in EN 300 330 [28].
 This will permit the simultaneous use of the sub-band f) together with the limits of the sub-bands f1), I1) and I2).
 The same applies for the sub-band f2) in in conjunction with the limits in sub-band f3).

 In case of combining the sub-bands f1, I1 and I2 the antenna limits of band I1 and I2 apply also to band f1, the field strength needs to be read as peak field strength in any 10kHz bandwidth.
 Only equipment with communication as its primary function is allowed and the used bandwidth should be justified by the systems datarate.

+Consequently, it is proposed to add in the technical Annex of the EC Decision for SRDs that technical restrictions apply as specified in the harmonised standards adopted under Directive 2014/53/EU.

 Short range radio equipment below 9 KHz

-In frequency regulation, the frequencies between 8.3 kHz and 400 GHz are allocated to radio services.
-The outer borders were moved during the WRC-12 from 9 kHz to 8.3 kHz and 275 GHz to 400 GHz.
-Radio Spectrum from 0 Hz to 8.3 kHz and between 400 GHz to 3 000 GHz is NOT ALLOCATED.
-Most NRAs have an NTFA (National Table of Frequency Allocation) from 9 kHz to 275 GHz.
+In the frequency regulation (see also ITU Radio Regulations and ERC Report 25 (ECA Table)), the frequencies between 8.3 kHz and 275 GHz are allocated to radio services.
+The lower border was moved during the WRC-12 from 9 kHz to 8.3 kHz.
+Radio spectrum from 0 Hz to 8.3 kHz and between 275 GHz to 3 000 GHz is NOT ALLOCATED (footnote 5.565 of the ITU Radio Regulations identifies bands in the range between 275 GHz and 1000 GHz / 3000 GHz to be used for passive services).

 The extended scope of the Radio Equipment Directive (RED), which will replace the R&TTE Directive by June 2016, and the related draft standardisation request on new harmonised standards for radio equipment operating below 9 kHz imply that equipment already on the market using this frequency range (e.g. automatic lawn mowers) need to be treated as radio equipment under RED and for which new harmonised standards should be available as soon as possible.
-Based on the tight transposition period (till June 2016), ETSI already initiated discussion on this issue and prepares related ETSI system reference documents to clarify the situation for radio equipment operating below 9 kHz.
+Based on the tight transposition period (till June 2016), ETSI already initiated discussion on this issue and prepares related ETSI system reference documents to clarify the situation for radio equipment operating below 9 kHz [references].

 Under the RED, short range radio equipment operating under 9 kHz may be operated in Member States that have not introduced National restrictions (art.
 7 of the RED) and may be placed on the market throughout the Community unless all Member States have introduced National restrictions (art.
 10.2 of the RED).